swati-2004/swati-2004/README.md

 - 👋 Hi, I’m @swati-2004
 - 👀 I’m interested in programing and  problem solving .
 - 🌱 I’m Recently graduated .
+- 📝 I'm ready to contribute.
 - 💞️ I’m looking to collaborate on training and internship.
 - 📫 How to reach me throw my email id @swatirajput8077@gmail.com .